 Evaluation of the residents is maintained by the Program Director.
 Evaluation comprises two aspects

 - 1. Formative assessment - 2.
-Summative Assessment
+MMed eligibility

-Formative Assessment
+Formative assessment

 The purpose of this assessment is to provide feedback during the process of training that allows both resident and faculty to make positive changes as an ongoing process.